SteeltoeOSS/Documentation/docs/configuration/cloud-foundry-provider.md

 ### Add Configuration Provider

-In order to parse the Cloud Foundry environment variables and make them available in the application's configuration, you need to add the Cloud Foundry configuration provider to the `ConfigurationBuilder`.
+To parse the Cloud Foundry environment variables and make them available in the application's configuration, you need to add the Cloud Foundry configuration provider to the `ConfigurationBuilder`, as follows:

 The following example shows how to do so: